arduino/help-center-content/content/Education and Kits/CTC 101/Use-Processing-with-CTC-101.md

 To check if your Chromebook supports Linux, visit [ChromeOS Systems Supporting Linux](https://www.chromium.org/chromium-os/chrome-os-systems-supporting-linux/).

 If you're using a Chromebook from a school or workplace, Linux may be disabled.
 In that case, ask [your administrator](https://support.google.com/accounts/answer/6208960?sjid=7209928928643098082-EU) for help.

-If you can’t install Processing, you can still code Processing or p5.js projects online.
-See [Use Processing in your browser](https://support.arduino.cc/hc/en-us/articles/360017098499).

 ---